DavisPL-Teaching/119/exams/final_study_list.md

     + Partitoning: Wide vs. narrow
         - What operators should be wide vs narrow
     + How partitioning works, what it means, how it affects performance
-    + Limitations of partitioning
     + Key-based partitioning (see MapReduce, HW2)

 - MapReduce

+    + For the purposes of the final, we will use either the simple version of MapReduce from class, or the generalized one from HW2
+        (I will remind you of the type of map/reduce for the exam)

     + simplified model (map and reduce, conceptually)
     + general model (that we saw on HW2) assuming I give you the actual types for map and reduce for reference
-    + you may be asked to describe how to do a computation as a MapReduce pipeline.
+    + you may be asked to describe how to do a computation as a MapReduce pipeline - describe the precise function

+        for map: function that takes 1 input row, produces 1 output row for reduce: function that takes 2 output rows, returns 1 output row

 - Implementation details: In general, you do not need to know implementation details of Spark, but you should know:
     + Number of partitions and how it affects performance
         * too low, too high
     + Running on a local cluster, running on a distributed computing cluster
-    + Resilience: you may assume that Spark tolerates node failures (RDDs can recover from a computer or worker crash)
+    + Fault tolerance: you may assume that Spark tolerates node failures (RDDs can recover from a computer or worker crash)

 - Drawing a PySpark or MapReduce computation as a dataflow graph